Zero-Shot Out-of-Distribution Detection Based on the Pre-trained Model CLIP: Introduction

 \section{Introduction}

-The primary assumption in conventional supervised learning (classification) is that the samples to be encountered at the test time are from the same classes (also called \textit{known} or \textit{seen classes}) that the model has observed and learned during training.
-However, this assumption is often violated when a machine learning model is deployed in the real world; i.e., in addition to the seen classes, samples from unseen classes may appear at test.
-The seen class samples are referred to as the \textit{closed set samples} while unseen class samples are called \textit{open set samples}.
-It is crucial for an intelligent ML model to detect open set samples specially in safety-critical applications such as autonomous driving or healthcare since detecting open set samples as closed set ones in such applications can have catastrophic consequences.
+The primary assumption in conventional supervised learning is that the samples encountered at the test time are from the same classes (called \textit{known} or \textit{seen classes}) that the model has observed and learned during training.
+However, this assumption, called the \textit{closed-world assumption}~\cite{fei2016breaking}, is often violated when a machine learning model is deployed in the real world; i.e., in addition to the seen classes, samples from unseen classes may appear at test.
+The seen class samples are referred to as the \textit{in-distribution samples} while unseen class samples are called \textit{out-of-distribution (OOD) samples}.
+It is crucial for an intelligent ML model to detect OOD samples specially in safety-critical applications such as autonomous driving or healthcare since detecting OOD samples as in-distribution ones in such applications can have catastrophic consequences.

-There are different directions in the literature tackling the open set detection problem.
-The earlier methods are mainly based on SVMs~\cite{scheirer2012toward,scheirer2014probability}.
-Recent methods are mainly based on deep learning~\cite{perera2020generative,miller2021class,liang2017enhancing} and try to solve the problem from different perspectives.
-Some discriminative models perform the detection by calibrating the confidence of the closed set classifier~\cite{bendale2016towards}. \citet{liang2017enhancing} proposed to use temperature scaling on the softmax score and perform post-processing on the test data to detect open set data.~\citet{lee2017training} proposed a special training method for building closed set classifiers that can also detect open set samples at inference~\cite{lee2017training}.
+There are different directions in the literature tackling the OOD detection problem.
+The earlier methods are mainly based on SVMs~\cite{scheirer2012toward,scheirer2014probability,fei2016breaking}.
+Recent methods are mainly based on deep learning~\cite{shu2017doc,shu2018unseen,xu2019open,shu2021odist,liang2017enhancing,perera2020generative,miller2021class} and try to solve the problem from different perspectives.
+Some discriminative models perform the detection by calibrating the confidence of the \textit{closed-world classifier} built using seen or in-distribution classes~\cite{bendale2016towards}. \citet{liang2017enhancing} proposed to use temperature scaling on the softmax score and perform post-processing on the test data to detect the OOD data.~\citet{lee2017training} proposed a special training method for building closed-world classifiers that can also detect OOD samples at inference~\cite{lee2017training}.
 Some generative models synthesize samples to represent possible unseen classes~\cite{neal2018open}.
 These samples are then used to learn a $K+1$ classifier where the space of unseen is assumed to be enclosed in the extra class.
-Other generative methods also exist~\cite{andrews2016detecting,chen2017outlier}, which detect open set samples based on the reconstruction error of the trained generative model for unseen samples.~\citet{perera2020generative} is a recent hybrid model based on generative-discriminative features.
+Other generative methods also exist~\cite{andrews2016detecting,chen2017outlier}, which detect OOD samples based on the reconstruction error of the trained generative model for unseen samples.~\citet{perera2020generative} is a recent hybrid model based on generative-discriminative features.